Jacob-Stevens-Haas/mitosis/README.md

 somewhat intentional, but you can free up names by deleting or renaming the experiment database or deleting records in the `variant_param_name` table.

+Mitosis also sets the log level of the experiment module to INFO and gives it a FileHandler to the metadata directory.
+In Debug mode, mitosis sets the log level of the experiment to DEBUG.

 ## Sharing code between experiments: Group

 If your experimental code is intended to be used for multiple dissimilar